 Description

 Sunrise Wind will be composed of 95 Siemens Gamesa turbines with an installed capacity of approximately 924 MW.
 The potential capacity of the wind farm will be enough to power nearly 600,000 homes.
-The project is a 50/50 partnership between Ørsted and Eversource Energy, and is estimated to be fully operational in 2025.
+Sunrise Wind is expected to be operating in 2027.
 Sunrise Wind will support approximately 800 jobs through the project’s development, construction, and operation.

 Location